robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 It sounds like a person is writing.

 I think this is the most frustrating thing about being interested in the field of typography.
 The art is beautiful but the description of the art pales in comparison to it.
-And whenever I read almost anything about typography I find myself nodding off, getting frustrated, and reminded of Orwell’s [_Politics and the English Language_](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/), an essay where Orwell grabs us all by the lapel and begs us to bring more to our keyboards:
+And whenever I read almost anything about typography I find myself nodding off, getting frustrated, or reminded of Orwell’s [_Politics and the English Language_](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/), an essay where Orwell grabs us all by the lapel and begs us to bring more to our keyboards:

 > In certain kinds of writing, particularly in art criticism and literary criticism, it is normal to come across long passages which are almost completely lacking in meaning[2].
 Words like _romantic, plastic, values, human, dead, sentimental, natural, vitality,_ as used in art criticism, are strictly meaningless, in the sense that they not only do not point to any discoverable object, but are hardly even expected to do so by the reader.
 When one critic writes, ‘The outstanding feature of Mr. X’s work is its living quality’, while another writes, ‘The immediately striking thing about Mr. X’s work is its peculiar deadness’, the reader accepts this as a simple difference opinion.
 If words like _black_ and _white_ were involved, instead of the jargon words dead and living, he would see at once that language was being used in an improper way.